 When a neuron is not actively transmitting a nerve impulse, it is in a resting state, ready to transmit a nerve impulse.
 During the resting state, the sodium-potassium pump maintains a difference in charge across the cell membrane (see Figure below).
-It uses energy in ATP to pump positive sodium ions (Na+) out of the cell and negative potassium ions (K-) into the cell.
-As a result, the inside of the neuron is negatively charged, while the extracellular fluid surrounding the neuron is positively charged.
-This difference in electrical charge is called the resting potential.
+It uses energy in ATP to pump positive sodium ions (Na+) out of the cell and potassium ions (K+) into the cell.
+As a result, the inside of the neuron is negatively charged, compared to the extracellular fluid surrounding the neuron.
+This is due to many more positivly charged ions outside the cell compared to inside the cell This difference in electrical charge is called the resting potential.

 The sodium-potassium pump maintains the resting potential of a neuron.

 A nerve impulse is a sudden reversal of the electrical charge across the membrane of a resting neuron.
 The reversal of charge is called an action potential.
 It begins when the neuron receives a chemical signal from another cell.
-The signal causes gates in the sodium-potassium pump to open, allowing positive sodium ions to flow back into the cell.
-As a result, the inside of the cell becomes positively charged and the outside becomes negatively charged.
+The signal causes gates in sodium ion channels to open, allowing positive sodium ions to flow back into the cell.
+As a result, the inside of the cell becomes positively charged compared to the outside of the cell.
 This reversal of charge ripples down the axon very rapidly as an electric current (see Figure below).
-You can watch a detailed animation of an action potential at this link: http://outreach.mcb.harvard.edu/animations/actionpotential.swf.
+You can watch a detailed animation of an action potential at this link: http://outreach.mcb.harvard.edu/animations/actionpotential_short.swf.